 United States v.
 Army E-1.
 Client one of 13 accused of mutiny, kidnapping, multiple assaults, and property damage at the Maximum SHU, USDB, Leavenworth.
-Prosecution took the position that he started the mutiny and was a ringleader.
+The prosecution took the position that he started the mutiny and was a ringleader.
 Plead not guilty to all charges.
 Found not guilty of kidnapping and an assault.
 Sentenced to five years confinement.
 Military judge gave nine months Article 13 credit.
-In addition, judge took into account other practices post mutiny that were not Article 13, but were "almost" UCI, and gave two years confinement less than he would of.
+In addition, the judge took into account other practices post-mutiny that were not Article 13, but was "almost" UCI, and gave two years confinement less than he would of.
 Another inmate who helped start the mutiny and assaults plead guilty to all charges.
 He was sentenced to 15 years confinement, which was reduced to eight years with a PTA.

 United States v.
 Army E-7.
 Initially convicted of BAH fraud in excess of $132K and associated charges; sentenced to a BCD and six months confinement.
 New trial ordered by the appeals court based on newly discovered evidence.
 At new trial convicted of attempted fraud in excess of $500.00; sentenced to RIR to E-6, $1000.00 forfeiture per month for two months.